-To research elements highlighted by LECIF, we characterized genome distribution of the scores over genetic variability, chromatin states and conservation modules.
-In all the comparisons, LECIF-scores density decreased in centromeres due to the lower number of alignments in these regions (Supplementary Fig. S5).
-As mentioned before, we did not find a constrained pattern in the genetic variability module.
-Whilst both Z. mays contrasts and O. sativa vs Z. mays GWAS significant SNPs are enriched in regions with high functional conservation, both A. thaliana contrasts did not reflect any enrichment and O. sativa vs A. thaliana was even enriched in regions with low LECIF-scores (Fig. 6B-D; barplots).
-This could be explained by balanced significant-SNPs distribution through A. thaliana genome due to its architecture and higher number of GWA studies, more similarity in the traits studied between the monocots and/or O. sativa only being able to retain functional conservation information related to the closest species.
+To research elements highlighted by LECIF, we characterised the genome distribution of the scores over genetic variability, CSs and conservation modules.
+In all comparisons, the LECIF score density decreased in centromeres due to the lower number of alignments in these regions (Supplementary Fig. S5).
+As mentioned previously, we did not find a constrained pattern in the genetic variability module.
+Although both Z. mays contrasts and O. sativa vs Z. mays genome-wide association study (GWAS)-significant single nucleotide polymorphisms (SNPs) were enriched in regions with high functional conservation, neither A. thaliana contrast reflected any enrichment and O. sativa vs A. thaliana was enriched in regions with low LECIF scores (Fig. 6B–D; barplots).
+This could be explained by a balanced significant SNP distribution in the A. thaliana genome due to its architecture and higher number of GWASs, more similarity in the traits studied between the monocots and/or O. sativa only being able to retain functional conservation information related to the closest species.

-In the CS module, genome-wide distributions were shifted to the left because of the higher weights of negative (only aligned) vs positive (aligned and functionally conserved) samples to ensure that only regions with strong functional evidence were underlined (Fig. 6E-G; histograms).
-To validate that LECIF-score displays expected cross-species similarity in functional genomics features, we examined it in relation to CS annotation.
-In each of the six query vs target comparisons, CS linked to strong regulatory or transcription activity tended to have higher mean LECIF-score than the other states (Fig. 6E-G; violin plots).
-We investigated cross-species CS similarity for different ranges of the LECIF-score (Fig. 6E-G; line plots).
-As LECIF-score increased, cross-species CS agreement was gradually higher in active, bivalent and heterochromatin functional groups.
-This pattern was not fulfilled for divergent and quies/no-signal states because similarity was not expected by definition and the absence of epigenetic regulation, respectively.
-To provide further proof, we analyzed CS annotations in regions where functiona genomics (LECIF) and comparative genomics (PhyloP) scores disagreed (Fig. 6E-G; horizontal grouped bar plots).
-Specifically, for pairs of regions where the LECIF-score was high (percentile-rank> 60) and PhyloP-score was low (percentile-rank< 40), we computed CS similarity.
-We appreciated that such pairs were more likely to exhibit convergent states for all the groups and vice versa.
+In the CS module, genome-wide distributions were shifted to the left because of the higher weights of negative (only aligned) vs positive (aligned and functionally conserved) samples to ensure that only regions with strong functional evidence were underlined (Fig. 6E–G; histograms).
+To validate that the LECIF score displays the expected cross-species similarity in functional genomics features, we examined it in relation to CS annotation.
+In each of the six query vs target comparisons, CS linked to strong regulatory or transcription activity tended to have a higher mean LECIF score than the other states (Fig. 6E–G; violin plots).
+We investigated cross-species CS similarity for different ranges of the LECIF score (Fig. 6E–G; line plots).
+As the LECIF score increased, cross-species CS agreement was gradually higher in the active, bivalent and heterochromatin functional groups.
+This pattern was not fulfilled for divergent and quies/no signal states because similarity was not expected by definition and the absence of epigenetic regulation, respectively.
+To provide further proof, we analysed CS annotations in regions where functional genomics (LECIF) and comparative genomics (PhyloP) scores disagreed (Fig. 6E–G; horizontal grouped bar plots).
+Specifically, for pairs of regions where the LECIF score was high (percentile rank > 60) and the PhyloP score was low (percentile rank < 40), we computed CS similarity.
+We appreciate that such pairs were more likely to exhibit convergent states for all groups and vice versa.

-We next evaluated more deeply the relationships between functional/comparative-genomics scores and annotations (Fig. 6H-J; box plots).
-It should be noted that as we are studying distant-related species, the scores of annotations with high coverage % in the aligning regions, like PhastCons/PhyloP (Tian, Yang, Meng, Jin, and Gao, 2020) sequence-based conservation, would be influenced by the high negative:positive weights ratio.
-We found that regions overlapping PhastCons elements did not have greater average LECIF-score compared to the genome-wide distribution and LECIF-score was not correlated with PhyloP-score (min-max range: 0.04-0.119 and 0.005-0.118 for PCC and SCC, respectively).
-Interestingly, CNEs followed the same trend as PhastCons elements except for Poaceae-members vs A. thaliana pairs, which had higher LECIF-scores.
-This is reasonable since CNEs preserved during longer timescales are more probable to be functionally conserved.
+Next, we evaluated the relationships between functional/comparative genomics scores and annotations more deeply (Fig. 6H–J; box plots).
+As we studied distantly related species, the scores of annotations with a high coverage percentage in aligning regions, such as PhastCons/PhyloP (Tian, Yang, Meng, Jin, and Gao, 2020) sequence-based conservation, would be influenced by the high negative:positive weights ratio.
+We found that regions overlapping the PhastCons elements did not have a greater average LECIF score compared to the genome-wide distribution, and the LECIF score was not correlated with the PhyloP score (min-max range: 0.04–0.119 and 0.005–0.118 for PCC and SCC, respectively).
+Interestingly, CNEs followed the same trend as PhastCons elements except for Poaceae members vs A. thaliana pairs, which had higher LECIF scores.
+This is reasonable since CNEs preserved during longer timescales are more likely to be functionally conserved.